makersacademy/rps-challenge/README.md

 ## Run the program

 - Clone this repo to your local machine
-- Run the command gem install bundle (if you don't have bundle already)
+- Run `bundle install` (if you don't have bundle already)
-- When the installation completes, run `bundle` to install all the required gems
+- Run `rackup` in terminal to start the server and visit `localhost:9292` in your browser
-- Start `rackup` and open `localhost:9292` in your browser
+- Run `rspec` to test the application

 <img width="426" src="https://user-images.githubusercontent.com/23095774/59566978-1fb8ac00-905f-11e9-91ab-5ac2f40b9d34.png">